 The 2016 Buick Verano delivers heavily on comfort and quiet, even if it's not much of a sport sedan.

-The Verano was a timely addition to General Motors' premium-brand lineup.Â Buick decided to take an existing GM architecture, and make it more powerful, quieter on the road, and richer in feel.
+The Verano was a well-timed addition to General Motors' premium-brand lineup.Â Buick decided to take an existing GM architecture, and make it more powerful, quieter over the road, and richer feeling.
 As a result, it has a truly distinctive offering in this new segment, one worth shopping if the sporty edges of the Audi A3 and Mercedes-Benz CLA-Class are a turn-off.

-From a styling point of view, "carryover" is fine—the Verano fits neatly in the Buick spectrum, with just enough hints of its heritage in the grille and interior to mask its small-car proportions.
-Almost all its styling cues are uniformly tasteful and subdued, save for the hood's portholesâ€”those are straight Pep Boys.
-The interior skips even that flaw: it really has its act together, with a richly finished dash and softly lit gauges.
+Stylistically, the largely carried-over Verano slots neatly into the Buick range, with just enough subtle hints of its decades-long heritage in its grille and nicely outfitted interior to hide its small-car proportions.
+Almost all its styling cues are uniformly tastefully subdued, aside from the hood's portholesâ€”those are straight Pep Boys.
+The interior really has its act together, with a richly finished dash and softly lit gauges.
 The Verano Turbo gets high praise for being swift without telling the world with gaudy badges or spoilers.